SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Testing data access to the message broker

 To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [send and receive messages](http://dev.solace.com/get-started/send-receive-messages/).
-Under each language there is a Publish/Subscribe tutorial that will help you get started.
+Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

 Use the external Public IP to access the cluster.
 If a port required for a protocol is not opened, refer to the next section on how to open it up by modifying the cluster.